vanneihthawng/VanFox-Active-Directory-Lab/02-Domain-Controller-Promotion/README.md

 This screenshot shows **Active Directory Users and Computers** with the `vanfox.local` domain visible in the directory tree.

 **Why it matters:**
-This is the core evidence that the domain was successfully created and that Active Directory is functioning in the environment.
+This is the core evidence that the domain was successfully created and that Active Directory is functioning within the environment.

 ---

 ### 4) Post-Promotion ADUC Validation
 ![Post Promotion ADUC Validation](screenshots/04-post-promotion-aduc.png)

-This screenshot shows a broader post-promotion view in **Active Directory Users and Computers**, confirming that DC01 is operating as a domain controller and that the domain structure is available for administration.
+This screenshot shows a broader post-promotion view in **Active Directory Users and Computers**, including the `vanfox.local` domain, the VanFox Organizational Unit structure, and managed objects within the directory.

 **Why it matters:**
-This validates that promotion completed successfully and that directory services are active and manageable.
+This validates that domain promotion completed successfully and that Active Directory is active, accessible, and ready for ongoing administration.

 ---